machiloop14/celo-hackacthon/README.md

    - Block Explorer: https://celo-sepolia.blockscout.com
 3. Get testnet CELO from the [faucet](https://faucet.celo.org/)
 4. Click "Connect Wallet" in the app

+**Note:** The app automatically detects which wallet you're using and provides an optimized experience.
+See [MINIPAY_INTEGRATION.md](./MINIPAY_INTEGRATION.md) for more details on MiniPay integration.

 ## 🎯 How to Use